vmware/terraform-provider-nsxt/website/docs/r/policy_ip_pool.html.markdown

 ---
+subcategory: "Policy - IPAM"
 layout: "nsxt"
 page_title: "NSXT: nsxt_policy_ip_pool"
-sidebar_current: "docs-nsxt-resource-policy-ip-pool"
 description: A resource to configure IP Pools in NSX Policy.
 ---

 # nsxt_policy_ip_pool

 This resource provides a means to configure IP Pools in NSX Policy.

+This resource is applicable to NSX Policy Manager.

 ## Example Usage